olivernjeru/alx-system_engineering-devops/0x0B-ssh/README.md

 # SSH
-Learning Objective what is a SSH, how to create an SSH RSA key pair and how to connect to a remote host using SSH.
+Objective what is a SSH, how to create an SSH RSA key pair and how to connect to a remote host using SSH.

 ## Technologies
 * Scripts written in Bash 4.3.11(1)